tycastleberry/Challenge21/README.md

-# KaseiCoin ERC-20 fungible token  .
+# KaseiCoin ERC-20 Fungible Token

-## Overview of the project
+## Overview of the Project

-Creating a fungible token that is ERC-20 compliant and that will be minted by using a Crowdsale contract from the OpenZeppelin Solidity library.
+This project will create a fungible token that is ERC-20 compliant and that will be minted by using a Crowdsale contract from the OpenZeppelin Solidity library.

 The crowdsale contract is managing the entire crowdsale process, allowing users to send ether to the contract and in return receive KAI, or KaseiCoin tokens.
-Your contract will mint the tokens automatically and distribute them to buyers in one transaction.
+The contract will mint the tokens automatically and distribute them to buyers in one transaction.